impel-intelligence/dippy-speech-subnet/README.md

 **Miners** would use existing frameworks to fine tune models to improve upon the current SOTA open-source TTS model.
 The finetuned weights would be submitted to a shared Hugging Face pool.

-**Validators** would evaluate the and assess model performance via our protocol and rank the submissions based on various metrics (empathy, conciseness etc).
+**Validators** would evaluate and assess model performance via our protocol and rank the submissions based on various metrics (e.g. how natural it sounds, emotion matching, clarity etc.).
 We will provide a suite of testing and benchmarking protocols with state-of-the-art datasets.

 ## Running Miners and Validators